 What is "COVID-19 Solution Announced by WHO"?

-It is common that cyber criminals attempt to spread malicious programs through files attached to their emails (spam campaigns).
-Simply said, they send emails that often are disguised as important, official and seek to deceive recipients into opening/executing a downloaded file.
-In this case cyber criminals send emails disguised as letters regarding a solution to control COVID-19 (Coronavirus) with a malicious .img (image file) attached to them.
-That file contains an executable (.exe) designed to install malware downloader called GuLoader.
-Therefore, this email should be ignored and its contents must be left unopened.
+In this case, cyber criminals send emails disguised as messages regarding a solution to control COVID-19 (coronavirus) with a malicious .img (image file) attached to them.
+In fact, the file contains an executable (.exe) designed to install a malware downloader called GuLoader.
+Therefore, ignore this email and do not open the contents.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|